Johann Gottlieb Tielke

-Johann Gottlieb Tielke (2 July 1731, Tautenburg near Jena – 6 November 1787, Freiberg) was an army officer and an internationally recognized military writer.
+Johann Gottlieb Tielke (2 July 1731, in Tautenburg near Jena – 6 November 1787, in Freiberg) was an army officer and an internationally recognized military writer.

 Military career

 Tielke fell into poverty and an uncertain future through the sudden death of his father.
 Consequently, in 1751 he enlisted in the army of Saxony in the infantry regiment Herzog von Sachsen-Weißenfels as a common soldier.
 Because of his small stature and unprepossessing appearance, his military career was not without problems.
 However, his skills, especially in drawing, and his enthusiastic service impressed his military superiors.
 Thus, he was in 1753 transferred to Dresden in the Hausartilleriecompagnie, and the royal authorities authorized his preparation for the artillery qualification test.
 Additionally, he was enabled to attend lectures in the engineering academy.

 In 1756 he became a prisoner of war with the entire army in Prussia.
 Because of his small stature, he succeeded in escaping, disguised as a milkmaid.
 He went to Warsaw, where he could present to the military commander cartographic military information based upon his prison-of-war experiences.
 Tielke was promoted from lance-bombardier to bombardier and transferred to Silesia, where he took part in the siege of Schweidnitz.
 In 1758 he participated in the shelling of Küstrin.
 When the Austrians took Dresden, he communicated the news to Prince Xavier.
 This resulted in Tielke's promotion to Stückjunker (lowest commissioned officer rank).

 In 1760 he was a participant in the Battle of Torgau.
 He was lightly wounded and his horse was killed.
 The Prince of Saxony's intercession led to Tielke's promotion to Souslieutenant (second lieutenant).
 In 1761 he belonged to the army of Prince Albrecht of Saxony.
 In 1762 Tielke's unit was stationed in Silesia.
 After the Seven Years' War, the Saxon troops were redeployed.
 Tielke was promoted to Premierlieutenant and then Stabscapitän.
 During the War of the Bavarian Succession, he commanded an artillery battery as Compagniechef.
 During the remainder of his career, he was garrisoned mainly at Freiberg, where he died on 6 November 1787.